pld/purginator/README.md

 # purginator

-`purginator` was designed to enabled dynamically throttled operations against a local or remote DynamoDB database.
+`purginator` was designed to enable dynamically throttled operations against a local or remote DynamoDB database.
 The initial use case was to purge several hundred thousand records from a DynamoDB database that was in production use, without exceeding provisioned write capacity.